MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-overview.md

 ## Deployment and servicing

 - **Install Windows 11**: The same methods you use to install Windows 10 can also be used to install Windows 11.
 For example, you can deploy Windows to your devices using Windows Autopilot, Microsoft Deployment Toolkit (MDT), Configuration Manager, and more.
-Windows 11 will be delivered as an upgrade to eligible devices running Windows 10.
+Windows 11 is delivered as an upgrade to eligible devices running Windows 10.

   For more information on getting started, see [Windows client deployment resources and documentation](/windows/deployment/) and [Plan for Windows 11](windows-11-plan.md).

   For more information on the end-user experience, see [Ways to install Windows 11](https://support.microsoft.com/windows/e0edbbfb-cfc5-4011-868b-2ce77ac7c70e).

-- **Windows Autopilot**: If you're purchasing new devices, you can use Windows Autopilot to set up and pre-configure the devices.
+- **Windows Autopilot**: If you're purchasing new devices, you can use Windows Autopilot to set up and preconfigure the devices.
 When users get the device, they sign in with their organization account (`user@contoso.com`).
 In the background, Autopilot gets them ready for use, and deploys any apps or policies you set.
 You can also use Windows Autopilot to reset, repurpose, and recover devices.
 Autopilot offers zero touch deployment for admins.

   If you have a global or remote workforce, then Autopilot might be the right option to install the OS, and get it ready for use.
 For more information, see [Overview of Windows Autopilot](/mem/autopilot/windows-autopilot).